go-go-golems/go-go-labs/js/image-cropper-lit/README.md

 The `ImageCanvas` component renders the active image and allows users to select four points to define the area for perspective correction.
 It also displays the image dimensions and the coordinates of the selected points.

-### Perspective Correction
+### Perspective Correction and Preview

-Once four points are selected, the application uses these points to apply a perspective transform.
+Once four points are selected, closing the quadrilateral, the application uses these points to apply a perspective transform.
 The `Previews` component shows a real-time preview of the selected area and the transformed image.

 ## Usage